Editor’s rating: 4.3 | Avg. rating online: 4.5

 - If you don’t want to microchip your cat and he/she does not accept collars

-- For glutton cats that gorge all their food at once
+- For aggressive cats that gorge on all their food at once and push their way into the other’s feeder.

 - For big cat breeds, such as tall Main Coons